 Because financial aid policies prevent colleges from exceeding need except in rare situations and because Act Six awards meet full need without loan, scholars can be assured that they are receiving unsurpassed award packages.

 CONNECTED LEADERS WORKING TOGETHER FOR POSITIVE CHANGE

 Getting to college is just the start of the Act Six experience.
-Bound together by a shared mission and commitments, scholars learn to encourage and challenge each other while they receive ongoing support from their colleges and Northwest Leadership Foundation.
+Bound together by a shared mission and commitments, scholars learn to encourage and challenge each other while they receive ongoing support from their colleges and Degrees of Change.
 After five years together, alumni graduate from college connected to each other and ready to lead in the community.
 Together, they are weaving a fabric of leadership that will shape the future of our cities.

 On campus, faculty and staff mentors meet regularly with the cadres and with each individual scholar as needed.
 Mentors provide social support and connect students with campus resources.
 This support helps scholars thrive academically, but also empowers them to get involved and step out into leadership roles on campus and in the surrounding community.

 Back home, Act Six staff and coaches provide additional support, ongoing leadership development and assistance connecting with internships and career opportunities.

 Every two years, Act Six hosts a regional convention that convenes scholars and alumni from across the Northwest for three days of challenging speakers, workshops and networking, along with a career and graduate school fair.